tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 9/week 9.md

 {x: x ∈ R, 1 ⩽ x ⩽ 3 }

 2. The open interval - Any interval that does not include its end-points is called an open interval.

+For example, all the numbers from 1 to 3, but excluding 1 and 3, comprise an open interval.
+Such an interval is denoted using round brackets, (1,3).
+The interval may be written using set notation as

+{x: x ∈ R, 1 < x < 3 }